RaspberryPiFoundation/picozero/docs/developing.rst

 Tests
 -----

-The tests are design to be run on a Raspberry Pi Pico.
+The tests are designed to be run on a Raspberry Pi Pico.

 1. Install the `picozero <https://pypi.org/project/picozero/>`_ package